Gunasekaran1010/E-commerce-Product/README.md

 | GET      | `/api/products/{id}`    | Retrieves a product by its ID.            |
 | GET      | `/api/products/?page=2`      | Retrieves all products with pagination support.  |

-## Contribution

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.